 If an Order for Protection is being sought against you or you have been accused of violating an Order for Protection in Minnesota, you want to make sure that you present the best possible case in court.
 An experienced attorney can help you avoid serious penalties and may be able to have the court loosen or eliminate certain restrictions.

 The Law Office of Barry Hogen has nearly three decades of experience representing clients all over the greater Minneapolis-St. Paul area.
-Call (763) 513-9085 or fill out an online contact form to schedule a free consultation.
+Call (763) 513-9085 or fill out an online contact form to schedule a consultation.

 What are the laws?